infoLab204/tw_autoencoder/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; MNIST_ICA_4_class0.csv for each class label

 ### 8. Evaluating the loss function for the proposed model, SAE, PCA and ICA
-To evaluate the loss function for all models and each class, simply run loss.R with the values of units in the output lapyer of each model.
+To evaluate the loss function for all models and each class, simply run loss.R with the values of units in the output layer of each model.

   ```
     Usage : Rscipt loss.R type X_data code_size